-JEE, being one of the toughest exams in India, is quite a challenge to crack.
-Even well-prepared students fumble at time of taking the exam, just because their approach to questions is not right.
+JEE Main, being one of the toughest exams in India, is quite a challenge to crack.
+Even well-prepared students fumble at the time of taking the exam, just because their approach to questions is not right.

 While in-depth conceptual knowledge and clarity might make a candidate feel completely prepared, exercising the tips and tricks to mark correct answers for Multiple Choice Questions saves both time and effort.